alexharri/website/posts/webgl-gradients.md

 y += simplex_noise(x * (L / 3.25) + F * u_time, ...) * ...;
 ```

 This adds a subtle flow to the wave.
-I'll let you vary the amount of flow to feel the difference it makes:
+Try changing the amount of flow to feel the difference it makes:

 <WebGLShader fragmentShader="simplex_stack_final" width={800} height={200} seed={31993} maintainHeight={0.7} usesVariables />